lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 - the scaling vector used is taken from the dimension vector of the table taken from webots, with the z-axis set to 0.
 - the rotation and translation vectors from the table are likewise obtained from the attributes of the table instance in webots to prooduce the corresponding matrices.
-- with this, the transformation matrix is produced.
+- with this, the transformation matrix is produced. -->

 - to simplify the calculation, the robot is assumed to be at the origin of the world coordinate system, with the z-axis pointing upwards and the x-axis pointing to the forwads.

 - the position vector of the object in the image has the shape 2X1, since the transformation matrix requires the shape 4x1, the vector is extended with a 0 for the z axis and a 1 for the scaling factor to result in a vector p(x,y,z,s).

-- the transformation matrix is then multiplied with the position vector to obtain the position vector in the world coordinate system.
 - the scaling factor from the resulting vector is then removed to obtain the final position vector with the shape 3x1.

 ### Robot arm